 State drug testing laws must be followed – Chapter 28-6.5 – Urine and Blood Tests as a Condition of Employment.

-Employers in the highway maintenance industry, which shall include the construction, upkeep, maintenance and repair of the state's highways, roads and bridges including the repaving or resurfacing of the same shall be allow to test in conformity with procedures outlined in DOT regulations 49 CFR Part 40.
+Employers in the highway maintenance industry, which shall include the construction, upkeep, maintenance and repair of the state’s highways, roads, and bridges including the repaving or resurfacing of the same shall be allowed to test in conformity with procedures outlined in DOT regulations 49 CFR Part 40.

-Written policy is required.
-Termination only possible after rehabilitation has been offered for a first-time positive and the employee fails subsequent, follow-up testing.
-Post accident drug testing for non regulated employers may be prohibited in Rhode Island.
+A written policy is required.
+Termination only possible after rehabilitation has been offered for a first-time positive and the employee fails subsequent follow-up testing.
+Post-accident drug testing for non-regulated employers may be prohibited in Rhode Island.

 Medical Marijuana – Rhode Island Gen. Laws 21-28.6-7

 Rhode Island has explicit employee protection with respect to medical marijuana: